caseyamcl/guzzle_retry_middleware/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added tests to cover my changes.
 - [ ] If my change requires a change to the documentation, I have updated it accordingly.

 If you're unsure about any of these, don't hesitate to ask.
-We're here to help!